 The Nominating and Corporate Governance Committee responsibilities include identifying and recommending to the board of directors appropriate director nominee candidates and providing oversight with respect to corporate governance matters.
-The Nominating and Corporate Governance Committee met four times in 2018.
+The Nominating and Corporate Governance Committee met four times in 2019.

-The members of the Nominating and Corporate Governance Committee are Mr. Edwards (Chair), Mr. Massaro and Ms. Zumwalt.
-As noted above, Mr. Edwards is retiring from the board at the end of his current term.
+The members of the Nominating and Corporate Governance Committee are Mr. McCartney (Chair), Mr. Massaro, Ms. Zumwalt and Ms. Singh-Bushell.

 Directors may be nominated by the board of directors or by stockholders in accordance with the bylaws of the Company.
 The Nominating and Corporate Governance Committee will review all candidates for nomination to the board of directors, including those proposed by stockholders as provided below.
-The Nominating and Corporate Governance Committee reviews the person's judgment, experience, independence, understanding of the Company's business or other related industries, and such other factors as the Nominating and Corporate Governance Committee determines are relevant in light of the needs of the board of directors, which will decide whether to invite the candidate to be a nominee for election to the board of directors.
+The Nominating and Corporate Governance Committee reviews the person's judgment, experience, independence, understanding of the Company's business or other related industries, and such other factors as the Nominating and Corporate Governance Committee determines are relevant in light of the needs of the board of directors and the Company.
+The Nominating and Corporate Governance Committee selects qualified candidates and reviews its recommendations with the board of directors, which will decide whether to invite the candidate to be a nominee for election to the board of directors.